eadan97/robobo-gazebo-simulator/README.md

 ## Basic Use

-You must do the first twos steps in each new terminal you need to use the model:
+You must do the first two steps in each new terminal you need to use the model:

 ```bash
 $ cd <catkin_ws>/src